fconstancias/metabaRpipe/README.md

 ## Definying your own presets:

-The ```--preset``` option is the most important parameter here since it will be used to remove primers used for PCR amplification - as recommended by dada2 author and also adjust the length filtering and trimming parameters.
+The ```--preset``` option is the most important parameter here since it will be used to remove primers used for PCR amplification - as recommended by dada2 authors -  and also adjust the length filtering and trimming parameters.
 For instance, ```V3V4``` is related to the following primers, dada2 options.
+Depending on the librayry preparation protocol you could also skip the PCR primer removal step using `rm_primers FALSE`

 ```
-(metabaRpipe)$ open ${MY_DIR}metabaRpipe/Rscripts/functions.R
+open ${MY_DIR}metabaRpipe/Rscripts/functions.R
 ...
   if(V == "V3V4"){